DecBayComp/TRamWAy/doc/inference.rst

 ..
 [Masson09] Masson J.-B., Casanova D., Türkcan S., Voisinne G., Popoff M.R., Vergassola M. and Alexandrou A. (2009) Inferring maps of forces inside cell membrane microdomains, *Physical Review Letters* 102(4):048103

-Maps
-^^^^

-The maps are available as :class:`~tramway.inference.base.Maps` objects that expose a `pandas.DataFrame`-like interface with "column" names such as '*diffusivity*', '*potential*' and '*force*'.

-``maps['force']`` for 2D space-only data will typically return a :class:`~pandas.DataFrame` with two columns '*force x*' and '*force y*', where *x* and *y* refers to the space dimensions.

-Distributed cells
-^^^^^^^^^^^^^^^^^

-The :func:`~tramway.helper.inference.infer` function prepares the :class:`~tramway.tessellation.base.CellStats` partition (see the :ref:`tessellation` section) before the inference is run.

-Cells are represented by either :class:`~tramway.inference.base.Locations` or :class:`~tramway.inference.base.Translocations` objects.
-Both types of objects derivate from the :class:`~tramway.inference.base.Cell` class.

-These cell objects are distributed in a :class:`~tramway.inference.base.Distributed` object.
-The :class:`~tramway.inference.base.Distributed` class controls how the cells and the associated (trans-)locations are passed to the inference algorithm.

-For example cells can be grouped in subsets of cells.
-In this case the top :class:`~tramway.inference.base.Distributed` object will contain other :class:`~tramway.inference.base.Distributed` objects that will in turn contain :class:`~tramway.inference.base.Cell` objects.

-The main routine of an inference plugin receives a :class:`~tramway.inference.base.Distributed` object and can:

-* iterate over the contained cells (:class:`~tramway.inference.base.Distributed` features a dict-like interface),
-* take benefit from the cell adjacency matrix (attribute :attr:`~tramway.inference.base.Distributed.adjacency`)
-* and other convenience calculations such as gradient components (method :meth:`~tramway.inference.base.Distributed.grad`) that can be summed (method :meth:`~tramway.inference.base.Distributed.grad_sum`).

-The :meth:`~tramway.inference.base.Distributed.run` applies the inference routine on the defined subsets of cells.
-It handles the multi-processing logic and combines the regional maps into a full map.
-The number of workers (or processes) can be set with the `worker_count` argument.

 Methods